kwasniew/hyperapp2-real-world-example/README.md

 I wanted to optimize for fast, easy to write and stable tests.

-I decided to go for whole component/page tests.
-This style of testing allows for aggresive refactoring without breaking tests.
+I decided to go for page/component tests in jsdom.
+This style of testing allows for aggressive refactoring without breaking tests.

 Tools: